Scholarships

 Graham learned respect for the beauty of the land and the abundance of natural resources available.

-The Cottrell Family established this fund at the request of C. Graham Cottrell as a memorial honoring their parents, Everett M. & Barbara G Cottrell, and their Aunt Helen Cottrell Larson.
+The Cottrell Family established this fund as a memorial honoring their parents, Everett M. & Barbara G Cottrell, Aunt Helen Cottrell Larson, and C. Graham Cottrell.

 It was Graham’s wish that any student receiving a scholarship from this fund keep in mind the importance of protecting our natural resources while working in harmony with landowners who strive to do the same.